thepiyush13/chrome/README.md

 # Pingify :
-real time social media notifications on Google Chrome
+Real time social media notifications on Google Chrome
 # Description:
-A chrome addon that notifies any new update on any of the opened social media tab  and allows to quickyl switch to it.
+A chrome addon that notifies any new update on any of the opened social media tab  and allows to quickly switch to it.
 Currently supports Facebook, Twitter, Linkedin.
 # Benifits:
 	* Allows to check realtime social media updates without leaving the current tab
 	* Makes it easy to quickly switch to the tab you are interested in, from any window